Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 When should you create an impact map?

 There are many applications of this technique.
-For example, adopt it when you want to check your business strategy and get your team on the same page.
-Anytime you have doubts about upcoming transformations, new initiatives and features, just map it out!
+For example, leverage it when you want to check your business strategy and get your team on the same page.
+Anytime you have doubts about upcoming transformations, new initiatives, and features, just map it out!

 Besides, you can use it when you:

-Unlike alternatives, impact maps are pretty illustrative because they enable you to visualize how your assumptions connect to user needs and business goals.
-Besides, creating impact maps is easier.
+Unlike alternatives, an impact map is pretty illustrative because it lets you visualize how your assumptions connect to user needs and business goals.
+Besides, creating an impact map is easier.
 The following 7 steps will let you transform abstract ideas into complete user stories:

-3. Define actions aka impacts that you want these actors to take.
+- Define actions, aka impacts, that you want these actors to take.

-4. Come up with deliverables aka what you can do to inspire these actions.
+- Come up with deliverables, aka what you can do, to inspire these actions.

 Simple enough?
 Let’s put theory into practice by creating an impact map example for an imaginary company looking to retain employees.
 We'll be using our Impact Map tool to do it.